Samford University: Civil rights

 As a private, segregated institution, Samford University was to some degree insulated from the activities of leaders and protesters of the Civil Rights Movement in the 1950s and early 1960s.
 The officers of the Samford Student Government Association challenged a segregated concert held on campus by the Birmingham Symphony by inviting as guests the student government officers of nearby Miles College, a historically black school.

 Segregation by private universities was outlawed by the 1964 Civil Rights Act.
 Initially, the school's leaders declined to express their commitment to desegregation.
 For example, the university declined to apply for the NDEA Student Loan Program for 1965-66 because it would have to affirm desegregation.
 Cumberland School of Law faced the greatest immediate risk of losing accreditation.
 In 1967, it admitted Samford's first black student, Audrey Lattimore Gaston.
 The entire university proceeded with desegregation.
 In the fall of 1969 Elizabeth Sloan Ragland became the first African American student to live on campus.
 On June 1, 2020, the university announced the installation of a memorial honoring "the sacrifices of many African Americans for the mission and vision of Samford University even in days when their efforts were invisible or barely acknowledged."
 It specifically named Gaston and an enslaved servant named Harry who died while saving students from the 1854 fire.
 A public dedication of the memorial was held on February 15, 2022.
-In 2021, the university announced the creation of a "a four-year cohort experience for leaders among Samford’s multicultural student body" and named it in honor of Ragland.
+In 2021, the university announced the creation of a "a four-year cohort experience for leaders among Samford’s multicultural student body" and named it Ragland Scholars n honor of Ragland.
 In 2024, the university announced a new residence hall would be named in honor of Gaston.
+In late 2025, Samford closed the Office of Student Success and Diversity which had offered key support for the Ragland Scholars.